youversion/react-sdk/packages/ui/README.md

 # @youversion/bible-ui

 A comprehensive React UI component library for building Bible applications.
-This package provides ready-to-use components, hooks, and providers for creating rich Bible reading experiences with features like verse selection, audio playback, search, and user authentication.
+This package provides ready-to-use components, hooks, and providers for creating rich Bible reading experiences with features like verse selection, highlighting, audio playback, search, and user authentication.

 ## Getting Started

-Before using the components, you'll need to obtain an App ID from the [YouVersion Developer Portal](https://developers.youversion.com/).
+Before using the components, you'll need to obtain an App ID from the YouVersion Developer Portal.

-## Installation
+### Installation

 ```bash
 # npm